DONATE

 October 14, 2016

-In an open letter from Evin Prison prominent human rights defender Narges Mohammadi has strongly rejected the Appeals Court’s decision upholding her harsh prison ...
+In an open letter from Evin Prison prominent human rights defender Narges Mohammadi has strongly rejected the Appeals Court’s decision upholding her harsh ...

 Seven Years Later No Official Held Accountable for 5 Deaths and Torture of Dozens at Kahrizak